jonathancraddock/bolt-config/bolt-july2019.md

 $ Welcome to Bolt! - version 3.6.9.
 ```

-Create a `setperm.sh` permissions script in the bolt folder:
+Create a `setperm.sh` permissions script in the bolt folder.

 `nano setperm.sh`